 Frederick Community College ("FCC" or the "College") is committed to enhancing student persistence, success, and completion.
 The College recognizes that circumstances may arise whereby a student feels it is in their best interest to withdraw from a course.
-Students should consult with their instructor, as well as an academic advisor or a counselor prior to making a decision to withdraw.
+Students should consult with their instructor, as well as their assigned academic advisor, counselor, or other appropriate College employee prior to making a decision to withdraw.